 With regard to system management of the high-pressure infrastructures of the National Gas System (SNG), in 2020, different activities were carried out which required intervention in relation to the coordination of natural gas flows.
-This had significant impact on several entities with infrastructures in the SNG, also on occasion. involving the operator of the interconnected network, Enagás.
+This had significant impact on several entities with infrastructures in the SNG, also on occasion, involving the operator of the interconnected network, Enagás.
 Special remark regarding: (i) the conditioned operation to carry out the inspection programme on high-pressure transmission lines and supply to industrial branches, (ii) the conditioned operation to enable the planned intervention on the LNGT infrastructure with total stoppage of operations over two periods in order to conclude the second stage of the control system upgrade project; (iii) the logistics management for the functioning of the commercial vessel programme; (iv) the operational support for the Spanish system at the de Badajoz/Campo Maior international interconnection point to conduct the respective line inspection operations.
-Of special note is that all this work was undertaken so as to not affect the normal market operations.